 Angela here…this is just an observation throughout my years as a travel baseball parent.
 Of course there are plenty of exceptions.
-You might not agree with a word I’m saying and that’s okay.
+You might not agree with me and that’s okay.
 Feel free to share your own perspective in the comments.

 I get too many reader questions from parents who are disappointed with their kid’s experience on their young travel team, usually age 8 to 12 or so.
 75% of the time, this letdown has something to do with the coach initially telling them that his (or her) primary focus is on player development, rather than winning tournaments.

 At first, all is going well.
 No pressure, just teaching solid mechanics and giving equal playing time.
 As the months go by, the coach begins putting more emphasis on tournament outcomes….ie winning.
 The better performing kids begin seeing more playing time, while kids who haven’t progressed as quickly are riding the pine.
 The coach might even bring in a guest player or two and has the audacity to award these team-wreckers more playing time than some of the dedicated members who’ve been there from the start.

 By season’s end, the team has racked up some trophies with the lowest ranking players not seeing much field time.
 Parents begin wondering what they’re paying for and feel like the coach has pulled a major “bait n switch” on them.
 These parents, if they haven’t left the team already, are beyond infuriated upon hearing that the coach is holding tryouts for next season and that their kid will have to earn the spot that was already his on a team that’s supposedly “developmental.”
 What happened?
 What happened to all the team members progressing together under the training of coaches who are focused on creating solid ballplayers instead of winning cheap, plastic trophies?

 Well, here’s what I think happened.